Conventional commits

 Note: you may need to restart the kernel to use updated packages.

 Now we can create a changelog with git-changelog.
-Since we have created some very simple commits, the changelog will be very simple.
+Since we created very simple commits, the changelog will be very simple.

 !cd ~/comitizen_folder && git-changelog